 Investors pursue impact investing for various reasons.
 Wealthy individuals and foundations usually want to make important social change in a more sophisticated, sustainable, and substantial way than traditional philanthropy.
 Large investment institutions and financial advisers need to meet client demand for more nuanced financial products.
 Governments want to motivate commerce and stimulate growth in underprivileged areas and populations.

-When deciding on which businesses to fund, they look for five key characteristics:
+When deciding on which businesses to fund, they often look for five key characteristics:

-Additionally, we’ve identified several traits that startups who have received impact investment share:
+Additionally, we’ve identified several traits that startups that have received impact investment share:

 - Location — The GIIN’s 2017 Impact Investor Survey found that roughly half of investor’s assets went to developed markets and half was invested in emerging markets.
 These results echo findings from the 2015 and 2016 surveys, but represent a downward trend from 2014, when investors favored emerging markets.